Teaching Recognition Awards

 Bronze MedalLearn & Plan

-The Bronze Award in Teaching Development recognizes learning best practices for instruction and developing a plan to use them.
+The Bronze Award in Teaching Development recognizes learning evidence-based practices for instruction and developing a plan to use them.
+An award recipient will:

-• Learn about best practices for instruction through attending workshops, participating in learning communities and/or reading
+• Learn about evidence-based practices for instruction through attending workshops, participating in learning communities and/or reading

-• Consult with the Center for Teaching and Learning or The Online Learning Team (online classes) regarding best practices encountered and plans for implementation
+• Consult with the Center for Teaching and Learning or the Online Learning Team (for online classes) regarding practices learned and plans for implementation*

-• Develop a plan to enhance, redesign an aspect of your course or create a new course at Kent State (such as implementing a new teaching/learning or assessment strategy)
+• Develop a plan to enhance or redesign an aspect of an existing course or create a new course at Kent State (such as implementing a new teaching/learning or assessment strategy)

 • Reflect on the plan (potential challenges, potential impacts on students)